spyder-ide/spyder-docs/CONTRIBUTING.md

 This section summarizes the important points for doc authors to actively keep in mind while writing the documentation.
 See the [Style Guide](https://github.com/spyder-ide/spyder-docs/blob/master/STYLEGUIDE.md) for a comprehensive reference on a wide variety of topics that may be pertinent to specific situations encountered when working on the docs.
+If you're not sure about something, don't worry about it!
+Feel free to ask, or request a maintainer take care of the style nits for you.

 * **Admonitions**: ``important::`` for key points, ``warnings`` for things to avoid, and ``note::`` for everything else.
 * **Blank lines**: One after all headings and before and after paragraphs, directives and ``|``s